 Prepare for error with strategy and education

-From incorporating better metrics monitoring to empowering your users to report suspicious activity, taking the extra steps to apply these best practices can help you avoid errors and breaches in your email security posture—making all the difference for your business.
+From incorporating better metrics monitoring to empowering your users to report suspicious activity, taking the extra steps to apply these fundamentals of email security can help you avoid errors and breaches in your email security posture—making all the difference for your business.